sonic-net/SONiC/doc/aaa/TACACS+ Design.md

 ## 1.3 User script
  - User can create and run their own script.
+ - User may run script with interpreter commands:
+   - python ./userscript.txt
+   - sh ./usershellscript.txt
- - If user create a script but TACACS+ service side not have configuration to allow user run this script, user script will be blocked by authorization.
+ - Allow user create and run script may cause potensial security issue, so TACACS+ server side should setup rules correctly, for example, block RO user run any user script.

 ## 1.4 Docker support
  - Docker exec command will be covered by Authorization and Accounting.